hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/docs/carbon-tracker.md

 Each CarbonTracker NFT describes the unique emission profile of a product/facility using different NET types as inputs/outputs:
 - retied emission certificates,
-- retired/transffered offset credits
+- retired/transferred offset credits
-- retired (burnt)/transffered carbon tracker tokens
+- retired (burnt)/transferred carbon tracker tokens

 NETs listed within an NFT can be map from a previous NFT trackerId.
 This connects emission profiles of different facilities for embedded emission tracking.

 Note: companies with no incentive to provide their consumers with transparent embedded emissions may see no value in this, as it may reflect negatively on their emission performance.
 This service target industries, and their supply chain counterparts, with commercial advantage (and/or policy mandate) to provide embedded emission transparency.

-One example is the final [Carbon Border Adjustement Mechanism drafted by the European Commission](https://ec.europa.eu/info/sites/default/files/carbon_border_adjustment_mechanism_0.pdf).
+One example is the final [Carbon Border Adjustemnt Mechanism drafted by the European Commission](https://ec.europa.eu/info/sites/default/files/carbon_border_adjustment_mechanism_0.pdf).
 It requires importers of targeted energy intensive commodities (e.g., steel, cement, alumininum, fertilizers) to disclose simple and complex (embedded) emissions.
-These will be subject to carbon import tariffs equivalent to the price of GHG allowances purchaed with the European Unions Emission Trading System (EU ETS).
+These will be subject to carbon import tariffs equivalent to the price of GHG allowances purchased with the European Unions Emission Trading System (EU ETS).

 Another application is the creation of emission performance certificates issued to producers of oil and gas.
 This couldbe used to certify that a producer has low gas flaring and methane leakage on its production.
 [Flare Intel](https://flareintel.com/) provoides a service that could be used by the Carbon Tracker contract to verify flaring from facilities globally.
 The World Bank has also set up an [Imported Flared Gas (IFG) index](https://www.ggfrdata.org/#imported-flare-gas-index) as a measure of the embedded flared emission in international oil trade.
-The Carbon Tracker NFTs couldbe issued in conjunction with such an index to prove an importer has committed to lowering its IFG index.
+The Carbon Tracker NFTs could be issued in conjunction with such an index to prove an importer has committed to lowering its IFG index.